 Author: Kim Gear, 2007.

-Blisters arising in the mouth may be due to the autoimmune diseases, pemphigus and bullous pemphigoid.
+Blisters arising in the mouth may be due to the autoimmune disease, pemphigus and bullous pemphigoid.
 These are characterised by autoantibodies directed against the adhesion molecules of the skin and mucous membranes.

 Pemphigus is a term originally derived from the Greek term, pemphix, meaning bubble or blister.